-Amazon picks, packs, and ships products on your behalf for a fee which varies depending on the product type.
+Amazon picks, packs, and ships products on your behalf for a fee that varies depending on the product type.
 However, it gives you more control over customer experiences.

 If you’re dropshipping with FBA, you’re free to choose the type and quantity of products for fulfillment.
 You ship them to Amazon, and they’ll keep them in their fulfillment centers.
 When customers make orders, they will pick, package, and ship the products to customers.
 They will also handle customer service and returns.

 FBA, however, might not be the most ideal option for new entrepreneurs because you will have to invest in merchandise.
 On top of that, you incur fulfillment charges and monthly storage expenses.
 You have to take that into consideration to make sure that you earn enough profit to continue your business.

 Thus, if you don’t have the capital to invest in bulk stock and want to avoid bigger risks, dropshipping is still the best option for you.
 It’s low risk and profitable—that is, if you put in a lot of time and effort into your business.